 Luna Park is an amusement just around the corner.

-STAY: Cambridge Hotel Sydney
+STAY: Cambridge Hotel Sydney review

 The location is the key reason why I opted for Cambridge Hotel Sydney.
 It’s relatively close to Central Station and CBD area which makes it easy for me to move around.
 The surrounding is quiet and safe – Surry Hills Police Station is just right across.
 The comfortable spacious room was a pleasant surprise for a central hotel and the balcony has a great view too.
 It’s valued for money and I would definitely recommend Cambridge Hotel Sydney.